 Cato IPsec Guide: IKEv1 vs IKEv2

-1. It’s more efficient.
-IKEv2 reduces the number of messages that must be exchanged to setup a VPN tunnel, which means tunnels can be setup faster and with less bandwidth.
+1. IKEv2 increases efficiency by reducing the number of messages that must be exchanged to setup a VPN tunnel.
+Tunnels are setup faster and with less bandwidth.

-2. It’s more reliable.
+2. IKEv2 is more reliable.
 There’s a built-in liveness check in IKEv2 to detect when the tunnel goes down.

-3. It protects against DoS attacks.
+3. IKEv2 protects against DoS attacks.
 Unlike in IKEv1, an IKEv2 responder doesn’t have to perform significant processing until the initiator proves it can receive messages at its advertised IP address.

 4. NAT-T is built-in.
-You don’t have to worry about finding that obscure checkbox to enable it like you did with IKEv1.
 NAT-T, or NAT Traversal, is required when a VPN endpoint resides behind a router that performs NAT.
 IPsec tunnels send data using the Encapsulating Security Payload (ESP) which is not compatible with NAT.
 Therefore, NAT-T is used to encapsulate the ESP packets in UDP which can then be routed over NAT.

 IKEv1